kizniche/Mycodo/README.md

 <a name="apache2"></a>
 ### Apache2 Setup

+To resolve the IP address in the auth.log, the following line in /etc/apache2/apache2.conf needs to be changed from 'Off' to 'On' without the quotes.

+`HostnameLookups On`

 There is an `.htaccess` file in each directory that denys web access to these folders.
 It is strongly recommended that you make sure this works properly, to ensure no one can read from these directories, as log, configuration, and graph images, and other potentially sensitive imformation is stored there.